The provincial organization representing parents on school councils in Alberta.

-To influence change in education, school councils in Alberta identify issues affecting ECS-12 students that they would like addressed, changed or resolved, and submit a Proposed Advocacy Resolution Form to ASCA for the discussion and consideration of members attending the AGM.
+To influence change in education, school councils in Alberta identify issues in provincial education affecting ECS-12 students that they would like addressed, changed or resolved, and submit a Proposed Advocacy Resolution Form to ASCA for the discussion and consideration of members attending the AGM.

-Resolutions that receive majority support from voting parent school council members at the AGM become belief statements, or directives for action, and form advisory positions as Advocacy Policy of the association.
+Resolutions that receive majority support from voting parent school council members at the AGM, or General Meetings, become belief statements, or directives for action, and form advisory positions as Advocacy Policy of the association.